SAP-samples/teched2023-IN261/exercises/ex1/README.md

 # Exercise 1 - Explore Standard Events in SAP S/4HANA Cloud

-We will look for and at Business Partner events on the SAP API Business Hub, and will see how to enable these events in SAP S/4HANA Cloud.
+We will look for and at Business Partner events on the SAP Business Accelerator Hub, and will see how to enable these events in SAP S/4HANA Cloud.

 ![Pic 1](/./images/ex1-1.png)